raksbi/terraform-provider-jamfpro/docs/index.md

 variable "jamfpro_client_secret" {
   description = "The Jamf Pro Client secret for authentication when auth_method is 'oauth2'." sensitive   = true default     = ""
 }

+variable "jamfpro_bearer_token" {
+  description = "The bearer token for authentication when auth_method is 'bearer_token'." sensitive   = true default     = ""
+}